Human Nutrition and Physiology

 - Describe physiological processes involved in intake, digestion, and absorption of nutrients and describes how these physiological processes are regulated in different levels.

 ContentThe course covers the occurrence, uptake and turnover of the main nutrients in food.
 The course also covers the physiological processes involved in intake, digestion, and absorption of these nutrients and describes how these physiological processes are regulated.
 The link between dietary habits and the most common public health problems are also discussed for Sweden, other industrial countries, and developing countries.
 Students can calculate their own dietary and energy intake and evaluate them against the dietary recommendations.
-The course also provides an overview of the trend in the recent research in nutrition and physiology as well as novel methodologies.
-The course consists of lectures, exercises, and group and project work within the following topics:
+The course also provides an overview of the trends in the recent research in nutrition and physiology as well as novel methodologies.
+The course consists of lectures, exercises as well as group and project work within the following topics:

 - Human physiology